falivenelucas/data-stories/final_project_FALIVENE.md

 1) Do not reuse passwords <br>
 2) Use a password Manager  <br>
-3) Sign up for alerts (in less than 15 seconds!) - Here I will reference the audience to the platform: https://haveibeenpwned.com/  <br>
+3) Sign up for alerts (in less than 15 seconds!) - Here I will reference the audience to the platform: [have I been pwned](https://haveibeenpwned.com/)  <br>

 # Part III
 ### Intended audience